Devika-TEL/audio-subtitle-sync-87778-87981/FrontendWebDashboard/README.md

 ## Routes

 - `/` - Home
-- `/upload` - Upload video/subtitles
+- `/upload` - Upload video/subtitles and start QC or Repositioning
-- `/jobs` - Monitor jobs
-- `/manage` - Manage and edit subtitles
+- `/preview/:sessionId` - Preview video with subtitle overlay and burnt-in detection visualization
-- `/translate` - Request translations
-- `/admin` - Admin dashboard

 ## Accessibility and Responsiveness